“Highlights of Ancient Egypt”

 COLOSSI OF MEMNON

-Hotel: Basma Hotel, Aswan or similar.
+Hotel: Obelisk Nile Hotel, Aswan or similar.
 Meals: BB, L.

 On our first day of sightseeing, we saw pyramids and tombs from the Old Kingdom at Saqqara.
 While in Luxor, we saw temples and tombs from the New Kingdom.
 Today we move forward another 1,000 years in time to see two temples from Egypt’s Greco-Roman era.